La Center School District Logo

 The superintendent shall establish procedures for action in the event that any threat is received toward the school by telephone, letter, orally or by other means.

-Emergency School Closure or Evacuation (Modified Shelter-in-Place)
+Emergency School Closure or Evacuation

-When weather conditions or other circumstances make it unsafe to operate schools, the superintendent is directed to determine whether schools should be started late, closed for the day or transportation will be provided only on emergency routes.
+When weather conditions or other circumstances make it unsafe to operate schools, the superintendent is directed to determine whether schools should be started late, closed for the day or for transportation to be provided only on emergency routes.
 Those decisions will be communicated through community media resources pursuant to a plan developed by the superintendent or designee.

 All safety plans and drills shall include protocols for both internal and external communications, as well as procedures for drill documentation.
 Evacuation plans shall also include reunification plans.